Analytics has shifted from a “nice-to-have” function to a core driver of decision-making in almost every industry.

 Getting certified is another way to delve more deeply into a data tool.
 With this, you can quickly acquire new skills in a specialized area.
 There are certificate programs designed for each and every knowledge level, i.e., from the newbies to the experts.
 These will help make you more attractive in your current job, gig, or marketable for new opportunities.

 Choose from getting certified in Data Analytics and Data Science.
 Dig deeper into the subject matter of an Analytics Professional, Data Platform Generalist, and/or Business Analyst.
-Each and every field of analysis is open for study.
+Every field of analysis is open for study.

 Speaking in general terms, certificates are offered for an array of vocations.
 They are also focused on a single skill.
 For this reason, programs are often short-term and continue for the duration of a year or less.
 Certificates are awarded to those who have mastered a special area of study.